-In 2014 we received €25 million in official development funds to run over 300 programmes in family strengthening, education, health care, ICT4D and advocacy for child rights worldwide.
+In 2014 we received €25 million in official

+in family strengthening, education, health care, ICT4D and advocacy for child rights worldwide.
 Our partners' support maximises the impact of our work for children all over the world, and provides opportunities to explore and adapt new standards and pilot innovative approaches.
 Working together as partners, we improve our understanding of the needs of children and families all over the world in order to help build local capacity and increase local ownership - keys to creating long-lasting change for the future.